 Step 2: Choose Filter Search or Free-Form Search

 Why this step matters: For Healthcare, Filter Search generally offers more predictable results and a higher-quality search experience for end-users than Free-Form Search.
-The abundance of overlapping terms in healthcare taxonomies (e.g., “cardiologist” and “pediatric cardiologist”) makes inferring filters with NLP challenging.
+The abundance of overlapping terms in healthcare taxonomies (e.g., “cardiologist” and “pediatric cardiologist”) makes inferring filters with Inferred challenging.
 Free-Form Search will be a preferred option if you are building a universal search bar where users can search for entities beyond Providers & Facilities all within a single search bar.

 Choose Your Method